kircherlab/CADD-SV/README.md

 CADD-SV depends on various annotations to provide the model with its necessary input features.
 CADD-SV automatically retrieves and transforms these annotations (see Snakefile) and combines them in bed-format at `/desired-sv-set/matrix.bed`

 Annotations can be downloaded and expanded individually.
-However, to run CADD-SV as desired and to minimize runtime and memory failures use the annotation sets as stored at XXXXXXXXXX.
+However, to run CADD-SV as desired and to minimize runtime and memory failures use the annotation sets as stored at https://kircherlab.bihealth.org/download/CADD-SV/

 ```bash
 wget https://kircherlab.bihealth.org/download/CADD-SV/dependencies.tar.gz